 - Scroll to the Name section.

-- Enter a nickname and choose how your name should be displayed.
+- Enter a Nickname and choose it under Display name publicly as.

 - Click Update Profile.

-This updates the public-facing name on your blog posts and comments without altering your login credentials.
+This updates the public-facing byline on posts and comments without altering your login credentials.

 Common Mistakes to Avoid